 - How do I actually start?

 There are a few affiliate links in this post too.
-Which means i may receive a small commission if you click on the link then later make a purchase.
+This means i may receive a small commission if you click on the link then later make a purchase.
 More on that later!

 First, let me tell you how my blogging journey began…

 I contemplated a food blog back in 2012 when I had my first baby.
 Unfortunately, it took me 4 years to actually get my ass in gear and do it.
 Probably my biggest regret is waiting so long, but hey, better late than never.

 An avid cook, I love anything to do with food and always wanted to find a way to be involved with food without actually being a chef.
 I knew I would never have been able to cope with the stress of a commercial kitchen.
 Tried it a couple of times, but, it definitely wasn’t for me.

-I decided that food and cooking would be my hobby and that’s how it stayed for many years (check out my blog diary to find out more about me and my families story).
+I decided that food and cooking would be my hobby and that’s how it stayed for many years.

 I decided it was the time to really concentrate on forming a career that would allow me to work from anywhere in the world.
 It was our dream to move abroad so I needed to create an income for the whole family in the future if need be.